Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 For voice calls, the current 2G network is also fine.
 Read when to put your phone in 2G only mode.
 However, with newer technology offering a better and higher quality service, people don’t want to lag behind.
 They want to enjoy the better service with their hands sooner than later.

 If a telecom service is to provide this service, they will also have to establish hot spots at multiple key venues from where users can connect their devices and make calls.
 This will also offload the cellular network to remove congestion and loads in the network.
-VoLTE and VoWiFi are two alternatives to existing call set-ups that enables HD calls with more reliability.
+VoLTE and VoWiFi are two alternatives to existing call set-ups that enable HD calls with more reliability.

 The way 4G is expanding and Wi-Fi hotspots are installed these days, these calling services may become reality very soon.